aaronbates/project-guidelines/css/css-guidelines.md

 They all have their benefits, pros and cons.
 It's about using the right tool for the job — so, how do you go about choosing the right tool for the job?
 Some considerations:

 - If it doesn't need to be done at run-time, don't do it at run-time — offload it to a build tool and reduce the weight on the server and/or client.
 Remember that more than 50% of web traffic happens on mobile devices.
-- Built-time pre-processing should probably always take precedence... **unless run-time is neccesary** for something like client inout or external data sources.
+- Build-time pre-processing should probably always take precedence... **unless run-time is neccesary** for something like client in-out or external data sources.
 - Use pre-processing (Sass/LESS) for anything that's algebra heavy — think radians, Bézier curves or other fear-inducing work. `libSass` can get the job done here better than JS (most likely).
 - As things change in the future then PostCSS will be more relevant.
 Sass will need to fill less of the functions it has traditionally as browsers catch up.
-- If you're looking for complete *Separation-of-Concerns* on an component level (welcome to the future) thes CSS-in-JS makes total sense...
+- If you're looking for complete *Separation-of-Concerns* on an component level (welcome to the future) then CSS-in-JS makes total sense...

 ### CSS-in-JS

-> Most of all, I’m excited about the potential of components written in a single language to form the basis of a new, unified styling language—one that unites the front-end community in ways we’ve never seen before.
+> Most of all, I’m excited about the potential of components written in a single language to form the basis of a new, unified styling language — one that unites the front-end community in ways we’ve never seen before.

 — Mark Dalgleish

 For a complete overview of the topic I emplore you to take the time to read Mark's brilliant and seminal deep-dive  **["A Unified Styling Language"](https://medium.com/seek-blog/a-unified-styling-language-d0c208de2660)**.

 It's also worth reading his 2015 piece ["Block, Element, Modifying Your JavaScript Components"](https://medium.com/seek-blog/block-element-modifying-your-javascript-components-d7f99fcab52b) as a primer.

+*As a counter-point, it's very much worth reading Gajus Kuizinas' piece [Stop using CSS in JavaScript for web development](https://medium.com/@gajus/stop-using-css-in-javascript-for-web-development-fa32fb873dcc) — it raises a lot of interesting points, and as the author of `react-css-modules` and `babel-plugin-react-css-modules` his opinion is worth considering.*

 ## Acknowledgements